- Anaesthesia and Critical Care

 - Translational research - Work in partnership with the Experimental Cancer Medicine Network (ECMC) or equivalent

-The SCRN is led by Research Champion Professor David Cameron and is divided into regions: the North, East, South and West.
-Each region has a Network Manager to support their regional trial portfolio and research teams.
-The clinical research supported by the SCRN is peer reviewed, quality research and for the most part from the National Cancer Research Institute clinical trial portfolio or considered eligible by the Chief Scientist Office (CSO) in Scotland.
+NRS Cancer is led by Research Champion Professor David Cameron and is divided into regions: North, East, South East and West.
+Each region has a Clinical Lead and a Network Manager to support their regional trial portfolio and research teams.
+The clinical research supported by NRS Cancer is peer-reviewed, quality research that is included in the National Institute of Health Research (NIHR) clinical trial portfolio or considered eligible by the Chief Scientist Office (CSO) in Scotland.

-The South East Scotland Cancer Research Network (SCRN-SE) was one of the three Scottish Cancer Research Networks establised in 2003 with the support from Cancer in Scotland, the Chief Scientist's Office and Information services Division (ISD).
-SCRN – E covers NHS Borders, NHS Dumfries and Galloway, NHS Fife and NHS Lothian Health Board areas, with a population of around 1.4 million and supports research across these regions.
-The SCRN-SE's Management Team include the Experimental Cancer Research Network and Lothian R&D who meet bi-monthly.
+NRS Cancer - SE was one of the three Scottish Cancer Research Networks established in 2003 with the support from Cancer in Scotland, the Chief Scientist's Office and Information Services Division (ISD).
+NRS Cancer – SE covers NHS Borders, NHS Dumfries and Galloway, NHS Fife and NHS Lothian Health Board areas, with a population of around 1.4 million and supports research across these regions.
+NRS Cancer - SE's Management Team include the Experimental Cancer Research Network and Lothian R&D who meet bi-monthly.
 There is also a steering group for the Research Network which meets annually.
-The SCRN-SE is structured around disease specific teams to maximise the support for research, both within the Cancer Centre and in local Cancer Units across the region.
-Research staff based in local Cancer Units cover different disease sites but link in with each of the disease specific teams.
+NRS Cancer - SE is structured around disease-specific teams to maximise the support for research, both within the Cancer Centre and in local Cancer Units across the region.
+Research staff based in local Cancer Units cover different disease sites but link in with each of the disease-specific teams.

 In December 2009 NHS Tayside became the fourth NRS Cancer regional network.
 The Clinical Lead for the East node is Professor Ghulam Nabi, chair of surgical uro-oncology at Ninewells hospital and the Network Manager is Dr Kirsty Shearer.
 SCRN-East covers a population of approximately 500,000 in Tayside and North East Fife, taking in the major clinical research facilities at Perth Royal Infirmary and at Ninewells Hospital and Medical School in Dundee.

-SCRN-E integrates SCRN research staff with staff employed from other funding streams, and staff work very closely with the Clinical Research Centre, as part of the site-wide management of facilities and resources under the Tayside Medical Science Centre.
+NRS Cancer - E integrates NRS Cancer research staff with staff employed from other funding streams, and staff work very closely with the Clinical Research Centre, as part of the site-wide management of facilities and resources under the Tayside Medical Science Centre.